HeliumAce/personal-site/work/confluence.md

 role: "Head of Design"
 date-range: "2017-2019"
 logo: /assets/imgs/logos/confluence.svg
-highlights: Scaled design team from 3 to 10+ designers while delivering a strategy and vision to reinvent Confluence.
+highlights: Led design for Confluence Cloud while scaling the team from 4 to 12 designers.
 ---

-# Confluence Project

-[Your Confluence project content here]

-asdf
+> 🚧 This page is in progress.
+Check back again soon. 🚧